rurban/libu8ident/README.md

 * The **testsuite** does not yet check for known UTF-8 or other Unicode spoofing exploits.
-  The testsuite does not yet check the profile 2-6 differences.

 * Eventually provide **wchar** support.
 Technically easy, even easier than UTF-8.